neuralmaticv/mtel_data-analytics-internship/meetings/week2-meetings.md

 - plan the next steps and think about what to include in the report
 - **TODO**:
 	 - [x] do some formatting in the code;
+	 - [x] add some markdown in notebooks;
-	 - [ ] change some things in Tableau visualization,
+	 - [ ] change some things in Tableau visualizationl;
-	 - [x] add some markdown in notebooks
-	 - [ ] write the final report and prepare for it
+	 - [ ] write the final report and prepare for it;
 ---
 #### Day 4
 > Date: Aug.
 26, 2021
+- from the previous day we transfer the following tasks:
+	- [x] change some things in Tableau visualizationl;
+	- [x] write the final report and prepare for it;

 ---
 #### Day 5
 > Date: Aug.
 27, 2021
+- submitting progress and final reports